Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Experiments

-To evaluate the SR results on the synthetic undersampled dataset, we compute PSNR, SSIM, MSE, and LPIPS between the restored image and the fully sampled ground truth at different scale factors of 2, 4, and 8, as presented in Table. \ref{tab1}.
-At the scale factor of 2, we find that DIP utilizing image prior to inpaint the undersampled images achieves the worst performance.
-Although the idea of restoring images without relying on ground truth is promising, displacements across adjacent rows hinder image recovery.
-In contrast, our proposed method achieves the best performance with PSNR of 41.367 dB, SSIM of 0.984, MSE of 5.754, and LPIPS of 0.0393.
-As the scale factor increases, all evaluation metrics decline due to the increased difficulty of the task.
-Nevertheless, our method consistently outperforms all compared methods in terms of all evaluated metrics.
+To evaluate the SR results on the synthetic undersampled dataset, we conduct quantitative analyses at scale factors of 2, 4, and 8, as presented in Table \ref{tab1}.
+Our method consistently outperforms other methods across all evaluation metrics (PSNR, SSIM, MSE, and DICE) at all the three scale factors.
+For instance, at the 2$\times$ upscaling factor, our method achieves a PSNR of 42.935 dB, significantly surpassing other methods.
+While FD-Unet, EDSR, and DAT exhibit comparable SSIM scores, they notably lag behind in PSNR and MSE values compared to our method.
+Bicubic, on the other hand, fails to achieve comparable performance with our method at any upscaling factor.
+Particularly noteworthy is the improvement in the DICE score.
+As the upscaling factor increases, the leading advantage of our method over DAT expands from 0.078\% to 0.531\%, suggesting our method's ability to restore blood vessel details even at large upscaling factors.

-The visual comparisons of the SR results are presented in Fig. \ref{v_syn}, wherein results of the scale factors of 2, 4, and 8 are respectively illustrated in sub-figures (a), (b), and (c).
-In each sub-figure, the first column shows the raw PAM images at the upper half, and the corresponding reconstruction results are displayed at the bottom half.
-The regions of interest with obvious differences are highlighted using red-dotted rectangles.
-It is evident that our proposed method achieves superior performance in maintaining vessel continuity and preserving structural details compared to other methods.
+Visual comparisons of the SR results are presented in Fig. \ref{vx48_syn}, with results for the scale factors of 2, 4 and 8 respectively illustrated in sub-figures (a), (b) and (c).
+In each sub-figure, the SR results are listed in the first row, the corresponding segmentation results are displayed in the second row, while the error maps are shown in the third row.
+Regions of interest with noticeable differences are highlighted with red rectangles.
+The error map represents the absolute value of the pixel-wise image intensity's difference between the generated result and the ground truth image, where brighter regions indicate larger deviations from the ground truth.
+Notably, our method exhibits the darkest blue color in the vessel edge regions, indicating minimal errors.
+Furthermore, our method shows the closest segmentation results to the ground truth, suggesting that the generated images closely resemble the ground truth in terms of blood vessel characteristics.
+Fig. \ref{distance_x48} (a), (b), and (c) show the pixel intensity profiles within the yellow boxes in the ground truth images at scale factors of 2, 4, and 8, respectively.
+Our method achieves the closest intensity distribution to the ground truth, indicating superior performance in recovering structural details compared to other methods.

+In Fig. \ref{ablation_figure}, the proposed method's training loss curves and the averaged PSNR curve on the validation set at a scale factor of 2 are depicted as functions of the epoch.
+It is evident that the PSNR evolution is consistent with both the pixel-wise loss $L_{rec}$ and the consistency loss $L_{sc}$, confirming the effectiveness of our training process.